 Nothing in this article constitutes legal advice.
 Please consult a tax attorney or tax professional if you have questions about minimum wage compliance.

 Across the country, multiple states have raised their minimum wage requirements in recent years.
 While the North Dakota minimum wage has stayed the same, it’s important to make sure you’re up to speed on the state requirements if you’re a small business owner.

 Here’s a roundup of must-know details on the minimum wage in North Dakota.

 What is the minimum wage in North Dakota?

 North Dakota’s minimum wage matches the current federal minimum wage of $7.25.
-The minimum wage applies to most employees in North Dakota, but there are some exceptions, including:
+The minimum wage applies to most employees in North Dakota, including minors, but there are some exceptions, including:

-- Tipped employees: Employers must pay tipped employees a cash minimum of $2.13 per hour.
-Up to $5.12 in tips earned per hour can be deducted from employee wages as a “tip credit” for employers.
+- Tipped employees: Employers must pay tipped employees a cash minimum of $4.86 per hour.
+Up to 33% of the minimum wage for tipped employees can be utilized as a “tip credit” for employers.
 However, tipped employees’ total compensation must equal at least $7.25 per hour (including tips).

 - Full-time and vocational students: Provided employers have a license from the North Dakota Department of Labor, they can pay students 85% of the minimum wage.